Skip to main content

 Scalar list defaults

-For database connectors that support scalar lists (PostgreSQL, CockroachDB and MongoDB), Prisma ORM 4 introduces the ability to set a default value in your Prisma schema file with the @default attribute:
+For database connectors that support scalar lists (PostgreSQL, CockroachDB and MongoDB), Prisma ORM 4 introduces the ability to set a default value in your Prisma schema with the @default attribute:

 model User {